core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 The "Media Type" field for each entry lists the (base) media type name and provides a hyperlink to registration information for that media type as recorded by IANA.
 If the media type is provisional, the hyperlink points to the IANA "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}.
-If a provisional media type becomes a permanent media type, IANA must update the "Media Type" field in the associated registry entries, to let the hyperlink point to the registration information for that media type.
+If a provisional media type becomes a permanent media type, IANA must update the "Media Type" field in the associated registry entries to ensure the hyperlink directs to the registration information for that media type.

 Note that the registration request procedure remains unchanged.
 A requester does not need to fill out the "Media Type" field separately, as the necessary information is already provided in the "Content Type" field of the request.